-Ayşegül is a holistic health and self love coach, and a dancer.
-She holds a strong presence in Instagram silversisters family.
+Ayşegül is a holistic health and self-love coach and a dancer.
+She holds a strong presence in the Instagram silver sisters family.
 Her Instagram handle is @rawthyself

-This gypsy soul has her own unique ways of expressing her love for nature and dance.
-Her posts are soulful with positive vibes and affirmations.
-Read her amazing going gray journey!
+This gypsy soul has unique ways of expressing her love for nature and dance.
+Her posts are soulful, with positive vibes and affirmations.
+Read her unique going gray journey!

 My name is Ayşegül Uçar, I am 41 years old.
-I live in South of Turkey with my two children Sita and Prem.
+I live in the South of Turkey with my two children, Sita and Prem.
 We live in the middle of Mother Nature with our two dogs and three cats.
 We are a Vegan family.

-I started having my first grey hair around the age of 24 after my first child Sita was born.
+I started having my first grey hair around 24 after my first child Sita was born.

 Then I started dyeing my hair for 17 years until in my 40s.

 Before my 40s, I tried twice to grow my grey hair by cutting my hair a really short pixie cut, but after some months, I didn’t resist and dyed it again.